pawelc/docs/toread_copulas.md

 2013 - Modeling dependence with c- and d-vine copulas: The r package cdvine 2014 - A note on generalized inverses
 2013 - Drought analysis using copulas
-2013 - Drought analysis under climate change using copula 2013 - Generalized autoregressive score models with applications 2013 - Dynamic Copula Networks for Modeling Real-valued Time Series 2014 - The copula information criteria
+2013 - Why Clayton and Gumbel Copulas: A Symmetry-Based Explanation 2013 - Drought analysis under climate change using copula 2013 - Generalized autoregressive score models with applications 2013 - Dynamic Copula Networks for Modeling Real-valued Time Series 2014 - The copula information criteria
-2014 - Model-based clustering of Gaussian copulas for mixed data 2014 - Archimedean copulas derived from utility functions 2016 - Examination and visualisation of the simplifying assumption for vine copulas in three dimensions 2016 - Forecasting Financial Returns: A Copula-Based Method and a Robust Test 2016 - Hybrid Copula Bayesian Networks
+2014 - Model-based clustering of Gaussian copulas for mixed data 2014 - Archimedean copulas derived from utility functions 2015 - Tail negative dependence and its applications for aggregate loss modeling 2016 - Examination and visualisation of the simplifying assumption for vine copulas in three dimensions 2016 - Forecasting Financial Returns: A Copula-Based Method and a Robust Test 2016 - Hybrid Copula Bayesian Networks